matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 The hello-greetings handshake can be front-loaded when using other protocols to upgrade to a stream, such as HTTP-to-WebSocket.
-The definition of how these protocols encode front-loading is out of scope of this document, but the following is be a recommendation;
+The definition of how these protocols encode front-loading is out of scope of this document, but the following can be a recommendation;

 > In the specific example of HTTP-to-WS, the `hello` frame's options can be encoded in the GET/POST
 > request via it's body, or via it's headers.
 The server can respond the `greetings` frame in